 If the Suboxone doctors in your area have a waiting list because they are unable to accept new patients currently, and you need immediate help for an addiction to opioids, you have two choices.

 SECOND, you can opt to temporarily use methadone as your ORT medication.
-Regardless of any inconvenience or preference, it is still a better and safer option than allowing your addiction to other, more dangerous opioids continue to worsen.
+Regardless of any inconvenience or preference, it is still a better and safer option than allowing your addiction to other, more dangerous opioids to continue to worsen.

 Ask to be put on the waiting list of the Suboxone doctor, and then get the ORT help you need.
-When a slot on the waiting list opens up, work with your doctor so you can transition safely.
+When a slot on the waiting list opens up, work with your Suboxone doctor so you can transition safely.